eclipse-che/che-theia/CONTRIBUTING.md

 The devfile: [<this.repo>/devfiles/che-theia-all.devfile.yaml](../devfiles/che-theia-all.devfile.yaml)

-The goal is to show how to setup a che7 environment to work on che-theia.
+In this section, we show how to setup a Che 7 environment to work on che-theia, and how to use it.
-For the workflow we would have a workspace with such containers:
+For the whole workflows, we will need a workspace with such containers:

 - Theia IDE (Editor) container (a.k.a theia-idexxx).
 It would have Theia editor with a set of plugins.
 It will also run the Theia instance for testing our development (theia-dev endpoint).
 - Che-Theia Dev container (a.k.a che-dev).
 We will build the che-theia (theia + che-theia extensions) and plugins.